Building His Case

 “He was the last of a breed: Somebody who actually comes to the park with anger to beat you.”

-Morris is one of 33 players on the 2011 Baseball Writers' Association of America ballot for the Class of 2011 at the National Baseball Hall of Fame and Museum.
-Morris returns to the BBWAA ballot for the 12th year after receiving 52.3 percent of the vote in 2010 – an eight-percent increase from 2009.
-After this election, Morris will be eligible for the BBWAA ballot three more times unless he is elected or fails to receive at least five percent of the vote.
+Morris is one of 37 players on the 2013 Baseball Writers’ Association of America ballot for the Class of 2013 at the National Baseball Hall of Fame and Museum.
+Morris returns to the BBWAA ballot for the 14th year after receiving 66.7 percent of the vote in 2012 – a jump of 13.2 percent from the previous year and the best percentage of any player who was not elected in 2012.
+After this election, Morris will be eligible for the BBWAA ballot one more time unless he is elected or fails to receive at least five percent of the vote.
+All players who have ever received more than 65 percent of the vote in any single BBWAA election have eventually been elected to the Hall of Fame by either the BBWAA or the Veterans Committee.

 Born May 15, 1955, in St. Paul., Minn., Morris began his baseball odyssey under the wing of his father, Arvid, who instilled an unquenchable work ethic in his son.
 After attending Brigham Young University, Morris was a fifth-round draft pick of the Detroit Tigers in 1976.